Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

 Brain tumors can originate in the brain itself or from cancers in other parts of the body.
 Some brain tumors are cancerous (malignant), while others are not (benign).
-According to the American Cancer Society, brain or spinal cord tumors will be diagnosed in 21,810 Americans in 2008.
+According to the American Cancer Society, about 22,850 malignant tumors of the brain or spinal cord (12,900 in males and 9,950 in females) will be diagnosed in the U.S. in 2015.
 As part of a national program by the Blue Cross and Blue Shield Association, Beaumont Hospital, Royal Oak, has been named a Blue Distinction CenterSM for brain tumors.
 Oncology Services at Beaumont are dedicated to offering counseling, diagnosis and exceptional care to patients with brain tumors and their families.
 Blue Distinction Centers provide comprehensive cancer care, delivered by multidisciplinary teams with special training and clinical expertise in treating rare cancers.
 The centers were selected in collaboration with the National Comprehensive Cancer Network (NCCN), leading clinicians and professional organizations.

 A brain tumor is an abnormal growth of tissue in the brain.
 The tumor can either originate in the brain itself, or come from another part of the body and travel to the brain (metastasize).
 Brain tumors may be classified as either benign (noncancerous) or malignant (cancerous), depending on their behavior.